 On the other hand, recreational marijuana dispensaries in Vermont have had a tougher time being legalized, but prior to recent recreational legalization attempts, marijuana – up to an ounce – had already been decriminalized in Vermont.
 This is usually the first step in marijuana legalization.

 For the last couple years, a large majority in the Vermont Legislature thought it was time to move forward with recreational marijuana legalization.
 Just this year, the state legislature approved the use of recreational marijuana and also permitted the distribution of licenses to vendors.
 To no avail, the bill was vetoed by the Governor.
 Recreational marijuana advocates were very disappointed by a blatant and unapologetic refusal to listen to the will of the people, but the movement is strong and well-organized nonetheless.

 There are few medical marijuana dispensaries in Vermont, so we here at Leafbuyer are going to offer our readers reviews of the popular locations.
 We hope you enjoy the following medical marijuana dispensaries in Vermont!

 Located in Montpelier, Vermont Patient Alliance is known for marijuana research and providing patients with in-house (grown) marijuana.
 In 2013, this dispensary was the first to open after medical marijuana in Vermont was legalized.
-The company’s overall approach to growing marijuana revolves around providing patients with eco-friendly, organic marijuana.
+The company’s overall approach to growing marijuana revolves around providing cardholders with eco-friendly, organic marijuana.